flavio1110/rinha-de-backend/README.md

 ## Acceptance tests

 These tests are based on the challenge instructions and ensure the application works.
-They run against a test server without Nginx, but using a real database that are automatically started using [testconainers](https://www.testcontainers.org/).
+They run against a test server without Nginx, but using a real database that is automatically started using [testconainers](https://www.testcontainers.org/).

 ```
 make tests